Deductive reasoning

-Cognitive psychology investigates the mental processes responsible for deductive reasoning.
+A branch of cognitive psychology, the psychology of reasoning, investigates the mental processes responsible for deductive reasoning.
 One of its topics concerns the factors determining whether people draw valid or invalid deductive inferences.
 One such factor is the form of the argument: for example, people draw valid inferences more successfully for arguments of the form modus ponens than of the form modus tollens.
 Another factor is the content of the arguments: people are more likely to believe that an argument is valid if the claim made in its conclusion is plausible.
 A general finding is that people tend to perform better for realistic and concrete cases than for abstract cases.
 Psychological theories of deductive reasoning aim to explain these findings by providing an account of the underlying psychological processes.
 Mental logic theories hold that deductive reasoning is a language-like process that happens through the manipulation of representations using rules of inference.
 Mental model theories, on the other hand, claim that deductive reasoning involves models of possible states of the world without the medium of language or rules of inference.
 According to dual-process theories of reasoning, there are two qualitatively different cognitive systems responsible for reasoning.

 The problem of deduction is relevant to various fields and issues.
 Epistemology tries to understand how justification is transferred from the belief in the premises to the belief in the conclusion in the process of deductive reasoning.
 Probability logic studies how the probability of the premises of an inference affects the probability of its conclusion.
 The controversial thesis of deductivism denies that there are other correct forms of inference besides deduction.
 Natural deduction is a type of proof system based on simple and self-evident rules of inference.
 In philosophy, the geometrical method is a way of philosophizing that starts from a small set of self-evident axioms and tries to build a comprehensive logical system using deductive reasoning.